nattlwy/Activity-Booking-App/README.md

 This is a group project to build an android app that helps to digitalize the activity booking process of Burnaby Recreation Center.
+Language used: Java

 Feature specifications
 - User is forced to create an account or login to use the application